Nationals vs. Athletics Player Props Betting Odds

 |1

-Bet on player props for Lane Thomas, Joey Meneses or other Nationals players with BetMGM.
+Bet on player props for Joey Meneses or other Nationals players with BetMGM.

 Buy officially licensed gear for your favorite teams and players at Fanatics!